BeterDichtbij develops video calling for hospitals

 BeterDichtbij uses WebRTC to complete the calls between the patient’s phone and the doctor’s phone.
 They could have selected any of a number of WebRTC APIs, but they wanted a reliable partner based in the Netherlands.

-Of course, GDPR/AVG was a factor in choosing a Netherlands-based provider but, according to Edwin, having the backing of the KPN name was important: “We wanted a Dutch supplier that was well known for quality, so KPN was the natural choice”, says Edwin.
-And that’s what led BeterDichtbij to use the WebRTC API from a KPN Partner.
+Of course, GDPR/AVG was a factor in choosing a Netherlands-based provider but, according to Edwin, having the backing of the KPN name was important: “We wanted a Dutch supplier that was well known for quality, so the KPN API Store was the natural choice”, says Edwin.
+And that’s what led BeterDichtbij to use the Kandy WebRTC API from the API Store partner Ribbon Communications.

 The BeterDichtbij apps are launching for iOS and Android in the next few days, so congratulations and welcome to the KPN API Store.